LachlanGunn/PkgVerifierPrototype/README.md

     julia> open_data_certificate(repo, cert)
     "Hello, World!"

+Better yet, sign a package:

+    julia> cert = construct_package_certificate(repo, "user1", "PackageVerifierPrototype")
+    julia> verify_package_certificate(repo, cert)

+But change the contents of the package---try adding an empty file---and it will throw an error:

+    julia> verify_package_certificate(repo, cert)
+    ERROR: Package verification failed. in verify_package_certificate at /home/lachlan/.julia/v0.5/PkgVerifierPrototype/src/PkgVerifierPrototype.jl:271 in eval at ./boot.jl:264

 # Repository documentation

 This is just a test system, and all keys are available at all times.
 We have